 Taliana will be waiting outside in an ambulance, allowing you to drive past the cops without attracting their attention.
 This works very well as it allows you to avoid any attention from the police.
 Sometimes Norm might shoot at the cops when you’re escaping in the ambulance, and you’ll gain a wanted level.
 It’s not a major deal, and you can easily solve it by hiding from the cops.

 Franklin should be able to earn about $240,000 on this heist, but remember, Michael won’t earn anything.

 - Option B

 - Gunman #1 – Pick the cheapest option

 - Gunman #2 – Pick the cheapest option

-This is the real heist, the one that all the others have been leading to and a payday of epic proportions.
+This is the real heist that all the others have been leading to and a payday of epic proportions.
 You can potentially earn over $41,000,000 per character on this heist.
-Have Taliana pilot the chopper, as she’ll do the job just fine and won’t lead to any major issues during the heist.
-Karim should drive the train because if he flies the helicopter he will crash it.
-For the Gunmen, just go with the cheapest options, as they cannot mess anything up or cost you any money by getting caught or killed.
+Have Taliana pilot the chopper; she’ll do the job just fine and won’t lead to any major issues during the heist.
+Karim should drive the train because if he flies the helicopter, he will crash it.
+For the Gunmen, go with the cheapest options, as they cannot mess anything up or cost you any money by getting caught or killed.

-Option A will earn you roughly $6,000,000 less per character, so it’s definitely best to take Option B if you are looking to make the maximum possible share from this heist.
+Option A will earn you roughly $6,000,000 less per character, so it’s best to take Option B if you want to make the maximum possible share from this heist.

 This article includes affiliate links, which may provide small compensation to Gamepur.